Find your Dream Job

 If you prefer to work with your hands on appliances rather than people’s bodies, then the medical field has you covered.
 In this case, you might want to pursue the path of a hospital maintenance engineer.

-You may want to consider programs that are in and out of medical school.
+You may want to consider programs in and out of medical school.
 Apprenticeships let you get more into the work that goes with the job, which will boost your experience in this area.

 Routine maintenance and replacements will be conducted when needed.
-This will keep the facility running so that patients’ health can be maintained and improved.
+This will keep the facility running so patients’ health can be maintained and improved.

 6. Registered nurse